 However, before smart manufacturing will transform the industrial sector.
 Because costs must come down requiring the adoption of common communication.
 Furthermore network protocols and standards.
 It also requires improved data security.
 As well as appropriately trained workers.
 Because workers who know how to develop and use smart manufacturing tools.
 Fortunately and most noteworthy industry and government are coming together.
 All in efforts to consequently address details and develop new frameworks.
 Finally, it will enable easier and broader adoption of smart manufacturing.

-So the findings were published in the Journal of Cleaner Production.
 It reflects therefore part of society’s growing demands for sustainable manufacturing systems.
 One thereby protecting both people and the environment.
 That’s while allowing companies to be economically viable and make a profit.
 Most importantly on products correctly!

 The researchers demonstrate the approach with the production of steel knives.
 Because the general concepts are used for virtually any system or product.